jeffreyleeon/zb-promise-cache/README.md

 # zb-promise-cache
 A cache object that can cache result of a promise for certain period of time

-# zb-promise-cache
-A cache object that can cache result of a promise for certain period of time

 # Simple usage

 ```